rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 For the rest of this post I will focus on _office.js_ library.
 It is a Microsoft product (like TypeScript).
 _office.js_ comes with TypeScript type definitions.
-It is also relatively old and like a lot of other JS ecosystem libraries that TS programs end up needing to use have been retrofitted to TS.
+It is also relatively old and has been retrofitted for TS.
+Many other JS ecosystem libraries have gone the same route.
-It seems like a good 'comprehensive' example to examine the benefits and some of the frustrations of using TS in anger.
+It seems like a good 'comprehensive' example for examining the benefits (and frustrations) of using TS in anger.
 Despite some hardships, TS makes working with office.js much, much easier!

-As the name suggests, _office.js_ provides API for working with Microsoft Office.
+As the name suggests, _office.js_ provides API for working with _Microsoft Office_.
 It allows implementing applications that work inside the office suite of products (Microsoft calls these apps add-ins).
 As a working example, we will play with code that extracts data from an email opened in Outlook.
 This is not an office.js tutorial but, I hope, the code should be clear to follow.